rayxsong/research/content/Vera/Vera Weekly Update.md

+I've noticed that some people, especially those new to cloud computing, find Google Cloud a bit overwhelming.
+The platform offers many services and features, which can be intimidating for first-time users.
+Our course website seems to miss this introduction part as well.
+So I've decided to create this very basic walkthrough to help you set up your first virtual machine (VM) on Google Cloud.

+I spent some time figuring it out, hope it is useful somehow.
 ![[gcloud-setup.png]]
 # Google Cloud Setup
 1. Go to upper-left select organization `cs.washington.edu`, then select `My First Project`, remember the project ID.